Kegels for men?

 Both men and women have PC muscles.
 They provide support to your pelvic organs, including your urethra, bladder, and bowel.
 They help hold your organs in place, promoting good bladder control and sexual function.

-What happens to your PC muscles?
+What happens to your PC muscles over

 When you’re young, your PC muscles are typically taut and strong.
 As you age, they can become weakened and stretched.
 They can also become too weak or loose as a result of pregnancy or childbirth, surgery for prostate cancer, bladder or bowel problems, or other factors.